innerr/tidb.ticat/why-we-need-this-and-how-it-can-help.md

 smart guys write "quick and dirty" scripts to solve that.
 Or not, that's worse.

-This is the problem we have, inside the core-system everything is (fairly) tidy and clean, outside is out of control, each developer/user fights alone.
+This is the problem we have, inside the core-system everything is (fairly) tidy and clean, outside of it things are out of control, each developer/user fights alone.

 ## Rock with ticat
-With **ticat** a workflow is a pipeline like `<get hardware resource> : <deploy TiDB> : <run tpcc>`, we don't need a well implement "auto deploy" tool, it could be the "quick and dirty" scripts wrapped as a component, typically could be a yaml config template for 1PD-1TiDB-3TiKV deployment.
+With **ticat** a workflow is a pipeline like `<get hardware resource> : <deploy TiDB> : <run tpcc>`, we don't need a well implemented "auto deploy" tool, it could be the "quick and dirty" scripts wrapped as a component, typically could be a yaml config template for 1PD-1TiDB-3TiKV deployment.

-The ad-hot assembling let end-user to select the suitable deployer, user get it from others by adding git repo to **ticat**, if it works fine that's great, if not, user could improve it by forking the repo, re-share it by telling others the repo address.
+The ad-hot assembling let end-user to select the suitable deployer, user get it from others by adding git repo to **ticat**, if it works fine that's great, if not, user could improve it by forking the repo, then re-share the repo address.

 Here is something great with **ticat**:
 * No publish center, anyone could be a publish center, code could be shared and execute without approvement from authority.